When To Consider An Auction?

 Internet Bidding: All auctions take place live and in person.
 Bidding also takes place real time using live internet bidding.
 Anyone and everyone can place a bid online no matter where they are in the world.

 Marketing: Stacks advertises their auctions in numerous numismatic periodicals as well as dozens of websites.
 Through their marketing, your banknote is exposed to not just a handful of dealers that you could reach on your own, but also to the end users who are actual collectors.

 Free Auction Estimates: Of course there is never a charge for an auction estimate, nor is there any obligation to consign.

-Locations in NY and CA – Stacks has retail locations in Santa Ana, CA and New York, NY.
-So you can walk-in and sell coins in NYC or setup an appointment at either location.
-But please remember that even if you aren’t local to NYC or LA, you can still work with Stacks from anywhere in the world.
+Locations in CA, MA, NH, NY, OK, PA – Stack’s Bowers Galleries has retail locations in Costa Mesa, CA; Boston, Massachusetts; Wolfboro, New Hampshire; New York, NY; Tulsa, Oklahoma; and Philadelphia, Pennsylvania.
+So you can walk-in and sell coins in NYC or setup an appointment at other locations.
+But please remember that even if you aren’t local to any of the above locations, you can still work with Stack’s from anywhere in the world.